Contributions: Emily Apter

 Contributions: Stathis Gourgouris

 Stathis Gourgouris is Professor of Comparative Literature and Society at Columbia University.
-His most recent book is The Perils of the One (Columbia, 2019).
+He is author of Dream Nation: Enlightenment, Colonization, and the Institution of Modern Greece; Does Literature Think?: Literature as Theory for an Antimythical Era; Lessons in Secular Criticism; and Ενδεχομένως αταξίες (Contingent Disorders).
+His most recent book is The Perils of the One.

 Contributions: Bernard Harcourt